U.S. Meat Consumption Statistics & Facts to Know in 2026

 Slaughterhouses are establishments where farmed animals (cows, pigs/hogs, and sheep) are taken to be killed and harvested, primarily for food.
 The existence of 2,886 slaughterhouses in the US underscores the scale of red meat production in the country.

-As Per Stats of 2023, The Poultry Slaughter Plants in the US Under Federal Inspection Are 347.
-(USDA)
+As per the stats of 2025, the Poultry Slaughter Plants in the US under Federal Inspection are ~350.
+(Inside Animal AG)

-Of these 835 plants, 670 slaughtered at least one cattle head.
-In the US, there were also 2,979 federally inspected poultry plants (slaughter and processing).
-Note: “Federally inspected” is key due to the fact that not all plants are inspected.
+Of these 1,100 plants, 911 slaughtered at least one cattle head.
+In the US, there were also 1,825 federally inspected poultry plants (slaughter and processing).
+Note: “Federally inspected” is key due to the fact that not all plants are inspected. (source)

 Each Year, More Than Half of the Cattle Are Slaughtered by Dozens of Cattle Houses in the US.
-(The Counter)
+(Inside Animal AG)

 Top livestock and poultry slaughtering states: